-- 1. Talk to your family members.
+- Talk to your family members.
 It is important to think about the health issues that could affect you and your family during a pandemic or other emergency.
-Consider what you will need to care for you and your loved ones in your home. - 2.
-Store food and water.
+Consider what you will need to care for you and your loved ones in your home. - Store food and water.
 During a pandemic, you and your family may not be able to get to a store, so it is important to have water and food items that won't spoil (like canned foods) on hand. - 3.
 Create a medical supply kit and a family emergency health information sheet.
 Include prescription medications, pain relievers, stomach remedies, cough and cold remedies, and first aid materials.
-List the important medical information that you might need for all of your family, such as: serious health conditions, allergies, and medications that you and your family need. - 4.
-Stay informed.
-The following are sites where you can learn more about flu and how to stay healthy.
+List the important medical information that you might need for all of your family, such as: serious

+- health conditions, allergies, and medications that you and your family need. - Stay informed.
+See the weblinks on the front of this focus sheet where you can learn more about flu and how to stay healthy.